JordanMajd/hammerspoon/README.md

  - Lock screen using `cmd` + `alt` + `l`
  - Disables window animations.
  - Redshift menubar item that allows variable screen temperature for easier night reading.
- - A menubar dropdown to select primary screen resolution and DPI.
+ - A menubar dropdown to select monitor resolution and DPI.
  - Automatically reloads when code is updated.

 ## Installation